Xilinx/fpga24_routing_contest/docs/details.md

 Specifically, to lower the barrier to entry, only signal nets are required to be routed -- all global (e.g. clock) and static (VCC/GND) nets are pre-routed and **must** be fully preserved (i.e. cannot be ripped up and rerouted).
 Furthermore, the existing placement (including all intra-site routing) **must** also be fully preserved.
-Violation of these requirements will result in no score.
+Violation of these requirements result in being ranked last on such benchmarks.
 A more detailed look at the contest flow is shown below:

 [![image](flow-detailed.png)](flow-detailed.png)